shuozhixu/LAMMPSatUCSB/README.md

 # LAMMPS

-LAMMPS is an open-source software for atomistic simulations.
+LAMMPS is an open-source software package for atomistic simulations.
 So you first need to understand how atomistic simulations work.
 There are three main types of atomistic simulation methods

 - [Molecular dynamics (MD)](https://en.wikipedia.org/wiki/Molecular_dynamics)
 - Molecular statics (MS)